Pratik-on-Git/Backend-Notes/NodeJS/NodeJS.md

 * Input: You type something in a form, or your app reads data from a file or database.
 * Output: The app shows results on the screen or saves something to a file.

-*One of the most expensive operation that happens to our computer system.*
+*It's one of the most expensive operation that happens to our computer system.*

 _The type and amount of input given by the user can affect how long it takes for the computer to finish processing and show the output._